-What we see should be regarded as a summary of the data set, a representative preview.
+What we see is a summary of the data set, a representative preview.
 This particular data set contains over eight million points, but only a few thousand are shown as a representative sample.
-LiDAR data sets can contain billions of points, so when they are linked and Manifold runs a spatial query to fetch data for display, the data structure automatically thins the points in the query area and returns a limited number of the best representatives.
+LiDAR data sets can contain billions of points, far more than the number of pixels in the region covered by the LiDAR data, so Manifold automatically thins the points in the viewing area and shows a limited number of the best representatives.
 The number of points displayed depends on the display window size.

-If we open the drawing's table, we see it is a read-only table: linked LAS data sets are read-only.
+If we open the drawing's table, we see it is a read-only table (as shown by the gray background color): linked LAS data sets are read-only.